 Welcome to The Horsehide Historian blog.
-You might find yourself asking, "What is the significance of "horsehide" in baseball, and why choose to use such a moniker?"
-Quite pointedly, the name stems from the use of horsehide leather baseballs in the major leagues until the conclusion of the 1973 baseball season.
-In 1974, MLB switched to cowhide … Continue reading Horsehide?
+You might find yourself asking, "What is the significance of 'horsehide' in a blog rich with baseball history, and why choose to incorporate such a moniker?"
+Quite pointedly, the name stems from a throwback era when the use of horsehide leather baseballs was prevalent throughout all ranks of baseball. … Continue reading Horsehide?
 Who and what IS The Horsehide Historian?

 As part of the Oklahoma black rodeo digital history project, The Oklahoma Black Rodeo Roundup Archive (OBRRA), I decided to read and review Kristine Fredriksson’s 1985 text about the history of rodeo in the U.S. from the 1860s to the 1980s.
 Up front, it should be mentioned that I read this book explicitly to probe … Continue reading American Rodeo, Whitewashed Versions of Colorful Sport, A Book Review